cysouw/diathesis/text/c02_structure.md

 ### Chained object diatheses {#sec:intro-object-chains}

 Chains of object diatheses (i.e. chains with the object in the middle of the chain) can always be interpreted as a combination of two isolated object diatheses from the previous section.
 However, not all theoretically possible combinations are attested (see [@fig:objectchains]).
-The most frequently attested chained object diatheses are the highlighted variants of ~~object exchange~~ (see [@sec:intro-object-exchange] ff.).
+The most frequently attested chained object diatheses are the highlighted variants of ~~object exchange~~ (see [@sec:intro-object-exchange; @sec:intro-chained-other-object]).
 A few incidental examples of ~~chained case change~~ are also attested (see [@sec:intro-chained-case-change]).

 ![Names for chains of object diathesis](figures/objectchains2){#fig:objectchains}